Innate Immunity is Crucial

-While effective against a specific pathogen, a strong adaptive immune response can reduce innate immune training by bypassing or shortening the innate systems engagement with a pathogen.
-When the adaptive immune system quickly produces antibodies and T-cell responses against a specific pathogen, it can neutralize the infection before the innate immune cells undergo sufficient training or reprogramming.
-This reduces the innate systems exposure to the pathogen, limiting its ability to develop a broader, more generalized response.
+Paradoxically, an intense and prolonged adaptive immune response can reduce innate immune training by bypassing or shortening the innate systems engagement with a pathogen.
+As such, when the adaptive immune system quickly produces antibodies and T-cell responses against a specific pathogen, it can neutralize the infection before the innate immune cells undergo sufficient training or reprogramming.
+This limits the ability of the innate systems to develop a broader, more generalized response to all types of future infections.

 Can innate immune function be augmented?